Funny Girl (musical): Background

 The New York opening was postponed five times while extra weeks were played out of town.
-Funny Girl ended up playing two tryout periods in Philadelphia, at the Forrest and Erlanger theaters.
+Funny Girl played two tryout periods in Philadelphia at the Forrest and Erlanger theaters.
 Five songs were cut, and "You Are Woman", a solo for Sydney Chaplin, was rewritten as a counterpoint duet.
 Streisand was still unhappy with Kanin and was pleased when Robbins returned to oversee the choreography by Carol Haney.

 Kanin's novel Smash is based loosely on his experience directing Funny Girl.